 #55.
 Minnie Mouse

-Take inspiration from Minnie Mouse for your vintage hairstyles with a quirky oversized bow.
+Take inspiration from Minnie Mouse for your retro look with a quirky oversized bow.
 This adds a funky twist to any pin-up hairstyle.

 #56.
 Vintage Bob

-Big bouncy curls help to give a bob a real vintage style.
+Big bouncy curls help to give a bob a real retro vibe.
 Get vintage curls easily by leaving your hair in heated curlers whilst you watch TV or use the computer.
 Apply hairspray to your hair as soon as you take it out of the curlers.

 #57.
 Pinned Back Bob